barebox/barebox/Documentation/devel/project-ideas.rst

 provided with modern browsers.
 The remainder of the project can then focus on improving the jsbarebox tutorial. e.g. by adding new peripherals to the virtual machine.

+Expected outcome is snappier and less CPU-intensive barebox demo.
+TinyEMU is extended, so the RISC-V machine is more like real hardware and tutorial is extended to make use of the new pripherals.

 This project does not require dedicated hardware.
 The development machine need only support a recent browser.